Are You Working Smart To Stay Pain-Free On Your Construction Site?

 And secondly, wearing a pair of boots that don't fit you well can cause all sorts of problems.

-And when you consider the pounding your feet take on site, walking on concrete floors and climbing up and down ladders, you can see the problem.
+And when you consider the pounding your feet take on site, walking on concrete floors and climbing up and down ladders, you can see the problem this creates.

-Ones that fit well and have great arch support.
+You need a pair that fit you well and have great arch support.

-And a good all rounder for most tasks on site are the Timberland Pro Men's Endurance 6" PR Work Boots.
+And a good pair of all rounders for site work are the Timberland Pro Men's Endurance 6" PR Work Boots.

-If you want to find out more check out my article on the best work boots for different tasks.
+So check out this article on the best work boots for different tasks if you want to learn more.

 I'm sure as a young buck on site you would've come across many experienced tradesmen eager to pass on their wealth of knowledge to the next generation.